-The higher-wage and middle-wage industries make up almost 80.0% of the net new jobs anticipated in the County over the three-year forecast period.
+The higher-wage and middle-wage industries make up almost 76.0% of the net new jobs anticipated in the County over the three-year forecast period.

-Oakland County's per capita personal income (PCPI) was \$68,971 in 2017, the highest among Michigan's 83 counties.
-Oakland's PCPI also compares favorably to the national average of \$51,640 and state average of \$46,201.
+Oakland County's 2018 per capita personal income (PCPI) was \$72,741 is the highest among Michigan's 83 counties according to the U.S. Bureau of Economic Analysis (BEA) most recent published data on November 14, 2019.
+The 2018 PCPI reflects an increase of 5.1% from 2017.
+Oakland County's per capita income also compares favorably to the national average \$54,446 and the state average of \$48,423.

-In September 2018, Oakland's unemployment rate of 3.0% was lower than both the state of Michigan at 3.5% and the national average at 3.6%.
+As of September 2019, Oakland County's unemployment rate was 3.4%.
+This rate is lower than the state of Michigan at 3.5% and slightly higher than the national average at 3.3%.
 Unemployment rates for the past decade are illustrated in Figure 2.